Print Edition - 2019-03-14 | News

 Kidney failure avoidable with timely intervention

-- Every year 3,000 people suffer from renal failure in Nepal
+- 3,000 people in Nepal suffer from renal failure

 Gurung is among the many foreign returnees, who suffer from renal failure.
 High blood pressure and high blood sugar are the leading causes of kidney failure.
 Glomerulonephritis and pregnancy-related kidney diseases are among other causes for renal failure.

 “It was too late before I realised that health is more important than wealth,” said Gurung, adding that it has been tough for him financially to continue the dialysis despite free services provided by the government.
 He said that he has no one to turn to for kidney donation and is forced to stay in Kathmandu to continue his dialysis.

 As per the World Health Organization’s estimation, 10 percent of total population (300,000 in Nepal) suffer from renal problems, 30,000 are in the final stage of kidney failure and among them 3,000 people suffer from kidney failure every year in Nepal.

 The government provides both dialysis and transplantation services free of cost.
 Over 4,500 people are currently receiving free dialysis service from various hospitals throughout the country and about 1,500 people have undergone kidney transplant since the service started about a decade ago.
 Every year the government spends Rs2.11 billion on treatment of patients with renal failure with the figure of expenditure going up as more and more people are seeking treatment.
 “Providing free dialysis service is not a solution,” said Dr Pukar Chandra Shrestha, executive director at the Shahid Dharma Bhakta National Transplant Centre.
 “The government should encourage renal failure patients to opt for transplant and launch awareness to prevent kidney diseases.”

 According to Shrestha, the chances of survival for people suffering from renal failure were slim before the government’s move to provide dialysis and transplantation services free of cost.